cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 There are also Kubernetes Secrets Store CSI providers for [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver.html), [Azure Key Vault](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) and [HashiCorp Vault](https://www.vaultproject.io/docs/platform/k8s/csi).
 {{% /notice %}}

-5. Return to the top level of your `ops-controller` repository and click on the `plugins.yaml` file.
+5. Return to the `bundle` folder of your `ops-controller` repository and click on the `plugins.yaml` file.
 The name of this file must match the file name listed under `plugins` in the `bundle.yaml` file.
 Its contents will match the following:

 ```yaml
 plugins: